skeeto/growable-buf/README.md

 # Growable Memory Buffers for C99

-This C99 header library provides a simple, portable interface to growable buffers of homogenous values of any type, similar to a std::vector in C++.
+This C99 header library provides a simple, portable interface to growable buffers of homogeneous values of any type, similar to a std::vector in C++.
 The user need not use any particular struct, and the buffer need only initialize to NULL.